G400 Computer Science BSc Undergraduate 2020

 The course is mainly delivered through a mixture of lectures, practical and problem classes.
 Typically lectures provide key information on a particular field of study and identify the main areas for discussion and debate among Computer Scientists.
 You will be introduced to both basic and advanced concepts, techniques and methods in Computer Science through lectures with associated written and multimedia presentations, and your knowledge and understanding are reinforced in practical and problem classes and through summative and formative assignments.

 The balance starts to shift in Year 2 as you develop your abilities as independent learners.
 Lectures, typically 12 hours a week, still play an important role in supporting you in developing your knowledge and skills.
-Associated with the lecture series you will normally attend six two-hour practical classes a week.
+Associated with the lecture series you will normally attend up to six two-hour optional practical classes a week.
 This move towards greater emphasis on independent learning continues in the third year with the basic material and techniques learned throughout Year 1 and 2 being applied and extended with material in Year 3 being at a much more advanced level.

 Subject requirements, level and grade